 Winter shouldn’t mean putting a lid on your sense of adventure.
 At these SA parks, it’s a great time to visit.

-Maybe it’s not about avoiding the cold altogether, but embracing those special places that are even more enjoyable when the temperatures start to drop.
+Maybe it’s about embracing those special places that are even more enjoyable when the temperatures dip – like some of South Australia’s national parks.

-Here are five South Australian national parks where winter is the perfect time to visit:
+Here are five national parks where winter is the perfect time to visit:

 1. Witjira National Park